weikehui/Amaze_csharp/README.md

 # Amaze_csharp
 A C# version solver for Amaze.

+# Steup & Run

+Need mono.

 ## Result
-result_optimized.txt

-Note: There is some prolem in some solutions when the path looped, need to fix.
+result.txt - un-optimized solutions, no shortest, but ensure all levels are resolved. result_optimized.txt - optimized solutions, more shorter, but there are problem in some levels.